soimort/you-get/README.md

 $ git clone git://github.com/soimort/you-get.git
 ```

-Then put the cloned directory into your `PATH`, or run `make install` to install `you-get` to a permanent path.
+Then put the cloned directory into your `PATH`, or run `./setup.py install` to install `you-get` to a permanent path.

 ## Upgrading